 A second book, The Practice of Soul-Centered Healing, Vol. I, was published in 2013 and Vol. II was published in July, 2016.
 These books were written for hypnotherapists who wish to incorporate methods of SCH into their own work.
 These books are instructional manuals describing the protocols and procedures and the different phenomena one can encounter when working at these levels of the unconscious.
 While written for hypnotherapists, the interested reader will find a great deal of information as well on a number of phenomena.

 Dr. Zinser has recently retired from his clinical practice of forty years.
 He plans to continue writing and re-activate his blog.
-Next spring, Dr. Zinser will also offer a clinical training in the practice of Soul-Centered Healing.
+At some point, Dr. Zinser plans to offer clinical training in Soul-Centered Healing.
 SCH accepts the validity and importance of what we currently know about the physical, emotional, and psychological levels of an individual.
 However, Soul-Centered Healing expands this framework and vision to include the psychic and spirit dimensions of a person as well.